retry51776/notes/crypto/banks.md

-## Game Rules:
+# Analogy
+> Here are the rules for the game:
+>
-> Assume the world starts with x numbers of players, each w some assets; (assets can be unique skillset or products, some are transferable, and some are bound to the player)
+> At the start of the game, there are x players, each with some assets (which may include unique skills or products, some of which are transferable and some of which are bound to the player).
+>

-> The game will evaluate at some integral; Once satisfied with critical assets and time, the game will produce new assets.
+> The game will be evaluated at certain intervals.
+When the game determines that a player has acquired enough critical assets and has spent enough time playing, it will produce new assets.
+>

-> Advance assets have complex requirements, such as a specific player's skillet, a large number of asset requirements, long time;
+> Advanced assets have complex requirements, such as requiring a specific player's skillset, a large number of other assets, and a long time investment.

-> The player can change an asset allocation, or team up together to satisfied requirements.
+>
+> Players can change their allocation of assets or form teams in order to meet the requirements for advanced assets.

-## Strategy - This game is very similar to the sorting problem
+> The strategy for this game is similar to solving a sorting problem.
-> Direct swap asset is most straightforward but very limited;

-> The current solution focus on matching correct asset allocation;

-> We create some placeholder that enables assets to decouple from the owner/producer;

-> New assets distribute to the credit's owner, not the producer;
+>
+> The most straightforward approach is to directly swap assets, but this method has limited utility.
+Our current solution focuses on finding the correct asset allocation.
+We use placeholder assets to allow assets to be separated from their owner or producer.
+When new assets are produced, they are distributed to the owner of the credits, rather than the producer.

 ## Notes:
 > Not all Credit/Placeholders are equal;

-> Any two trust parties can create Credit/Placeholders.
+> Any two trust parties can create Placeholders `Credit`.

-> Credit/Placeholders are promises of future assets.
+> Placeholders `Credit` are promises of future assets.

 ## FAQ:
 - How do I create credit?
 When you promise to do homework, get your parents to buy ice cream.
 You get ice cream without doing homework yet; Just a promise.
 - How do I create credit that everyone uses?
 When you get a mortgage/loan from the bank.
 - How do I create real money without liability?
-- - A: Federal Reserve creates credit in their computer network with a keyboard.
+  - A: Federal Reserve creates credit in their computer network with a keyboard.
 It doesn't cause them anything but the electricity they pay with credit!
-- - B: Commercial Banks that approve your loan.
+  - B: Commercial Banks that approve your loan.
 The credit/money they loan you MOSTLY doesn't exist, just like the Federal Reserve, where most are digits in their computer.
 Commercial Bank does constrain by [reserve liquidity, bad loans, initial capital]
-- - C: ~~The company takes a loan from Bank or creates a junk bond, then default!~~
+  - C: ~~The company takes a loan from Bank or creates a junk bond, then default!~~
-- - D: ~~Same as C, but use your personal credit.~~
+  - D: ~~Same as C, but use your personal credit.~~
 - Why would asset owner trade their asset for credit when credit will devalue?
-- - A: All assets decays, some decay faster; Ex: food decays within a week, while gold hardly decays; Which explain why people value gold more than food, even when people can't live without food;
+  - A: All assets decays, some decay faster; Ex: food decays within a week, while gold hardly decays; Which explain why people value gold more than food, even when people can't live without food;
-- - B: Specialized caused producers over produce for their own uses!
+  - B: Specialized caused producers over produce for their own uses!
 Farmer won't consume all their crops, same as car worker can't consume all cars they made; Also make producer dependence on other producers;
 - What is cash in this framework?
 Paper money/Greenback is legacy from previous system.
 When we switch over current system @ 1935, new system for backward compatibility will always exchange 1 to 1 bank credit to cash.
 The world is run by credit, not cash(which only printed by government).
 In fact cash use case is getting smaller & smaller;
 - How is Government create credit?
 Same as you, get a loan from the banks!
 The only difference is banker will always buy government bond.
 Market determent T-Bond price.
 Because everyone trust government's T-Bond(promise), there is T-Bond market, which is key indicator/baseline of every other markets(Ex: stock, MBS, Corp Bond, ...)